lucidsoftware/cumulus/modules/vpc.md

 For more information see the [IAM module]({{ site.baseurl }}/modules/iam.html)

 ### Network ACLs

 Network ACLs provide an optional layer of security for the instances in your VPC.
 Each Network ACL configuration is a JSON object with the following properties:

 * `inbound` - an array of Network ACL entries defining inbound (ingress) rules for the ACL.
 Each entry is a JSON object with the following properties:
   * `rule` - the rule number for the entry.
-ACL entries are processed in ascneding order by rule number.
+ACL entries are processed in ascending order by rule number.
 Valid values are in the range [1, 32766].
 AWS recommends leaving large spaces between rule numbers so it is easier to add rules between other rules
   * `protocol` - a protocol keyword as defined by the [IANA](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).
 Any protocols without keywords should instead be referred to by its decimal value
   * `action` - indicates where to allow or deny traffic matching the rule.
 Valid values are `"allow"` and `"deny"`
   * `cidr-block` - the network range in CIDR notation to allow or deny